 The Kings of Stopovers: Japan Airlines and Cathay Pacific Programs

-Stopovers are an incredibly valuable tool that allows you to see more places for the same amount of miles.
-This is one of the most underutilized perks of award travel, and one that is not generally available to passengers who pay for their ticket.
+Stopovers are an incredibly valuable tool that allows you to see more places for the same amount of

 Which Airlines Allow Stopovers and Open Jaws?

 Stopovers and open jaws are great way to see more of the world for less money.
 Some airlines allow you to add a stopover to your award ticket itinerary on the way to or from your final destination.
 So what exactly is a stopover and an open jaw and which carriers let you take them?
 Read on for the airlines and their rules.

 Best SPG Transfers for Select Foreign Carrier Awards

 There is no such thing as a perfect airline frequent flyer program, which is why rewards programs like Starwood Preferred Guest are so great.
 They allow you to transfer points to the airline of your choice when the need arises and when an award ticket you’re looking for costs less with one airline program than another.
 Here are a few examples of some goal-oriented transfers that can save you a great deal of miles.